ValleyAudio/ValleyRackFree/README.md

 ## Installation

-As of now there is no release.
-Please clone this repo, then build and use at your own peril....
+As of now there are only macOS and Windows releases.
+Eventually the release will then be available through the online Rack library as before.

 ## Usage
 See the official [Valley Audio Soft](https://valleyaudio.github.io/index.html) website for complete documentation of all of the modules in this plugin.